Video Games & E-Sports: 2023 Valuation Multiples

 There is no arguing that the COVID-19 pandemic has boosted viewership and revenues in the esports and gaming sectors, with traditional sport events coming to a halt as well as lockdowns all over the world many players and viewers could still enjoy video games tournaments remotely.

 As a result, Revenue multiples jumped from 3.4x in Q1 2020 to 5.9x in Q4 2020, later falling back to and below pre-pandemic levels.
 In Q4 2022 the median EV/Revenue multiple for Video Games and E-Sports companies was only 2.2x, about 35% lower than in Q1 2020.

 Multiples performance within the fund’s companies used to be very uneven, but low performance from historically high achieving companies has consolidated the cohort towards the lower side.

 Source: YCharts In the chart above, the lines indicate the range of EV/Revenue multiples in our cohorts, while the boxes highlight the Interquartile Range (IQR), which is where the median 50% of the cohort ranks based on their valuation multiple.

-EV/EBITDA multiples followed a similar trajectory, growing from 13.4x to 22x throughout 2020, falling back more rapidly than their Revenue counterparts through 2021.
-The median EBITDA multiple for Video Games and E-Sports companies in Q4 2021 was 10.5x, 25% below pre-pandemic levels.
+EV/EBITDA multiples followed a similar trajectory, growing from 13.4x to 22x throughout 2020, falling back more rapidly than their Revenue counterparts through 2021 and then hovering around the 10x mark.
+The median EBITDA multiple for Video Games and E-Sports companies in Q4 2022 was 10.4x, 25% below pre-pandemic levels.